corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Identity, Encryption and Security.md

 	- Could leverage Envelope Encryption
 	- With Client-Side Encryption, the server doesn't need to know any information about the encryption scheme being used, as the server will not perform any encryption or decryption operations.

-- KMS: Manage encryption keys
+- **KMS: Manage encryption keys
+	- A highly secure vault to keep all the encryption keys for resources.
+Only those with permission can access these keys to unlock or secure the valuable information.
 	- Fully integrated with IAM for authorization
 	- Able to audit KMS Key usage using CloudTrail
 	- Seamlessly integrated into most AWS services (EBS, S3, RDS, SSM...)